vkulishov/assembling-genomes/assembling_genome/src/week2/README.md

 Input Format.
 An integer 𝑘.

 Output Format.
 A 𝑘-universal circular string.
 (If multiple answers exist, you may return any one.)

+Problem 4:
+Assembling the phi X174 Genome from its 𝑘-mer Composition

+Task.
+Let the “𝑘-mer composition” of a string Text be defined as the list of every 𝑘-mer in Text (in any order).
+For example, the 3-mer composition of the circular string ACGTA is [ACG, CGT, GTA, TAC, AAC].
+Given the 𝑘-mer composition of some unknown string, perform the task of Genome Assembly and return the circular genome from which the 𝑘-mers came.
+In other words, return a string whose 𝑘-mer composition is equal to the given list of 𝑘-mers.

+Dataset.
+Each of the 5396 lines of the input contains a single 𝑘-mer.
+The 𝑘-mers are given to you in alphabetical order because their true order is hidden from you.
+Each 𝑘-mer is 10 nucleotides long.

+Output.
+Output the assembled genome on a single line.